Frogmore. Francis Wigg

 The three inmates were to be poor men or women, inhabitants of the parish for at least ten years and in the habit of frequenting the parish church.
-Was this St Stephen’s, about 3 miles away in St Albans, or the newly-built Holy Trinity, which was a chapel of ease at that time?
+Was this St Stephen’s in St Albans a round trip of 3.5 miles, or the newly-built Holy Trinity, which was a chapel of ease at that time?
 A married couple could be admitted as a single inmate of the age of sixty-five and upwards.
 Inmates would receive £11 a year and one ton of good coal.

 Victoria County History notes that in 1852 Wigg transferred £1,500 reduced £3 per cent. stock into the names of trustees as an endowment for the three almshouses.
 The vicar of St. Stephen’s for the time was always to be a trustee.
 The endowment fund (in about 1906) amounted to £2,095 1s.
 9d. consols, the original endowment having been augmented by a gift in 1855 of £50 by the executors of the late Isabella Young, also by the investment from time to time of surplus income, and of a gift in 1898 of £500 by Mr. Carr Wigg.